Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/5-draw-multiple-points.md

 # Let's draw multiple points
-In the last program you must have noticed that we hardcoded the position to `vec4(0,0,0,1)` in the vertex shader, but now you want multiple points at different places, so we need to give the vertex shader an input telling that draw the first point here then there etc. These vertex shader inputs are called attributes.
+In the last chapter you must have noticed that we had hardcoded the `gl_Position` to `vec4(0,0,0,1)` in the vertex shader, but now you want multiple points at different places, so we need to give the vertex shader an input telling that draw the first point here, the next there and so on.
+These vertex shader inputs are called attributes.

 ## What are attributes
 Any input given to the vertex shader can be termed as attribute, and here we will use attribute to pass the position of points.